 Nobody knows where the name came from.
 Some suggest “Immortal”, “Nonpareil” or “Neverending”, meanwhile a few dogged souls link it to wisteria or rainbows or, interestingly, ears.
 Whatever the explanation, the name Fuji goes back to some point before the ninth century.

-Fuji-san has always been important: in Shinto mythology, the mountain is sacred to the goddess Konohanasakuya-hime.
+Fuji-san holds a lot of significance in Shinto mythology — the mountain is sacred to the goddess Konohanasakuya-hime.
 The top eight stages of the mountain are part of the grounds of her temple (the rest of it is at Fujisan Hongu Sengen Taisha in Fujinomiya, Shizuoka).
 It is one of Japan’s three holy mountains, along with Mount Tate in Toyama Prefecture and Mount Haku in Gifu/Ishikawa/Fukui Prefectures.

-The first person known to have climbed Fuji was a tenth-century monk, but the mountain only really became the super-ubiquitous symbol of Japan during the Edo period, when daimyo travelling along the Tokaido route from Kyoto to Tokyo along the east coast of Honshu saw it as they passed through Shizuoka.
-A modern-day version of this trip has, among other things, the major advantage that you can get rather good coffee on the train now.
+A tenth-century monk is the first person known to climbed Mt Fuji.
+However, the mountain only really became the super-ubiquitous symbol of Japan during the Edo period, when daimyo travelling along the Tokaidō Road from Kyoto to Tokyo spotted it as they passed through Shizuoka.
+A modern-day Shinkansen version of this trip has, among other things, the major advantage that you can get rather good coffee on the train.